- 8 large whole grain tortillas

 - Place the onions and jalapeno in a large skillet pan and sauté over medium-high heat using small amounts of water or vegetable broth for deglazing the pan and preventing the onions from sticking.
 When onions become tender, add the garlic, ginger, cumin, coriander, garam masala, fennel seeds, and turmeric.
 Continue to simmer over low-medium heat for another 5 minutes.

-- Add the drained potatoes and cauliflower, lemon juice, and peas to the onion mixture and thoroughly combine slightly smashing the potatoes and cauliflower.
+- Add the potatoes and cauliflower, lemon juice, and peas to the onion mixture and thoroughly combine slightly smashing the potatoes and cauliflower.
 Cook over medium heat for 8-10 minutes.

 - Remove the tortillas from the oven and reset the oven to 400°F.